tomnaylor/Formula-One-Predictor-and-Stats/README.md

 ### Manual Testing
 I have preformed manual tests on a number of browsers and devices to cover most scenarios and feel assured the website works as intended for all visitors.
 This included using google dev tools to simulate different screen sizes and using a real android and apple phone and family to act as first time visitors.
+In total:

+* The app was tested using Chrome, Edge and Safari browsers.
+* The app was tested on a number of devices such as Desktop, Laptop, iPhone and android.
+* The app was tested extensively to ensure all links, styles and events worked as expected

 ### Known Bugs